metrorailings/OwlBlog/content/posts/week-11-insights.md

 Kansas City's defense is just spreading their legs open for the Raiders here.
 No coverage in the flat.
 Jumping offsides.

 Robinson as the Chiefs' third receiver is just horrible.
+Cost his team on two drives.
 Sammy Watkins needs to come back.